ibm-cloud-docs/EventStreams-gen2/quick_setup_guide.md

 {: #create_topic_ui}
 {: ui}

-For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api){: external}.
+For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

 1. From your newly provisioned instance, navigate to **Topics** using the menu on the left.